 Over the years, Dr. Tinsley has received several distinguished awards for her teaching and service to the profession of health education.
 In 2011, she was named the College Health Educator of the Year for the Southern District of the American Alliance for Health, Physical Education, Recreation and Dance.

-Areas of research include teacher stress, college athletes and stress, worksite wellness and coordinated school health.
+Areas of research include promoting physical activity in the community, teacher stress, college athletes and stress, worksite wellness and coordinated school health.
 Dr. Tinsley joined Walden’s faculty in 2011, teaching courses in the B.S. in Health Sciences program.

 HLTH 1000 - Concepts of Health Promotion

 PhD, Texas Woman's University

 YWCA of Alexandria, Volunteer - Alexandria

 Excellence in Teaching Northwestern State University, , 2009